 One crisp fall morning, Fernando sat with Pylon to discuss his journey from Brazil to New York City, working with influential architects and urbanists, life as a small-firm owner, what his architecture practice looks like now and the legacy he would like to leave behind.

 Tell us a little more about your journey to get here.
-Were you born and raised
+Were you born and raised in Curitiba?

 I’m originally from Brazil.
 I was born and raised in Curitiba, which is in the south of Brazil—it is the city that Jaime Lerner made famous.
 That fantastic,incredible urban planner!
 He was the mayor of the city three times and then Governor.
 I had the pleasure of working with him on some city projects.
 In Curitiba, I studied architecture and urban design, and then art history for my master’s degree.
 I worked for about six years, mostly in residential architecture and then I worked with Jaime, who took me to Angola.
 We participated in this incredible project with the government of Angola.
 Then, in 2011, I made up my mind and I decided to come to New York.
 I had never lived anywhere else, so I wanted to experience another country.
 My mom is American, so I had the possibility of coming to the US as a citizen.